Sesadada/React-Shopping-Cart-TOP/README.md

 # Witchcraft Tote bags

-Shopping cart made with React for The Odin Project
+Shopping cart made with React and Tailwind for The Odin Project